ReznoRMichael/hollow-knight-completion-check/README.md

 All feedback/problems/wrong data are appreciated.
 Feel free to write them in the [Steam Discussion](https://steamcommunity.com/app/367520/discussions/0/2915472677711090083/) thread for the Tool or under the [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2209910193).

-If you like the tool and wish it developed further with more functions, consider supporting on [PayPal](https://www.paypal.me/ReznoRMichael).
+If you like the tool and wish it developed further with more functions and easier usage, consider supporting on [PayPal](https://www.paypal.me/ReznoRMichael).

 ## Version History

+* 2020-01-19:
+  — Changed the site address to GitHub Pages using https.
+Now the site is published directly from the GitHub source.
+This should fix the problem for some people who were not able to visit the previous webpage.

+* 2020-12-27:
+  — added Journal: Pale Lurker

+* 2020-12-25:
+  — fixed the Path of Pain check (thanks to Reaper4578, kanna, tintingaroo for greatly helping in this, and kiotosmith, Reaper4578 for bringing this to my attention)
+  — added some new journal entries

+  **Achievements Essentials additions**
+  (rare missable enemies/entries for the Keen Hunter/True Hunter/Hunter's Mark achievements) ✅ Journal: Maggot
+  ✅ Journal: Lightseed
+  ✅ Journal: Maskfly
+  ✅ Journal: Aluba
+  ✅ Journal: Duranda
+  ✅ Journal: Durandoo
+  ✅ Journal: Gulka
+  ✅ Journal: Sporg
+  ✅ Journal: Charged Lumafly
+  ✅ Journal: Crystal Crawler
+  ✅ Journal: Gorgeous Husk
+  ✅ Journal: Goam
+  ✅ Journal: Garpede
+  ✅ Journal: Void Tendrils
+  ✅ Journal: Pale Lurker

+  **Game Statistics additions**
+  ✅ Journal: Seal of Binding
+  ✅ Journal: Weathered Mask

 * 2020-09-28: